isabella232/media-analytics.en-1/help/sdk-implement/track-qos/track-qos-roku.md

 ## Implemement QOS

-1. Identify when the bitrate changes during media playback, and use the `mediaUpdateQoS` API to update the QoS info on the media SDK.
+1. Identify when the bitrate changes during media playback, and use the `mediaUpdateQoS` API to update the QoS info on the Media SDK.

     QoSObject variables: